Skip to content

 Just be sure to measure between the holes so that all the pages align nicely, and that they fit the holes on the covers (remember this if your cover is slightly bigger than the pages)

 Paint gesso on the covers, on both sides.
 Gesso will prime the cardboard so it won’t soak the paint later.
 You can also cover some pages in gesso.
-I covered the ones whose design I didn’t like.
+I covered the ones whose designs I didn’t like.
 Easy-peasy.

 When the covers are dry, paint away!
 I usually mix two or three colors for the background.
 There are no rules here.
 Play with it.
 Put some music on and get goofy with the sponge.
 Or even better, fingers!